A-Rozmarynowicz/Quadcopter_Full_Implementation/README.md

 ## Current progress

 So far, hardware has been the main focus of development.
 The main PCB, visible in Figure 2, is almost designed.
 It will be soldered and ready in July.
+The schematic document is available in this file: [.../Quadcopter_Main_PCB_Schematic.pdf](./Hardware/Electronics/Documents/Datasheets/Quadcopter_Main_PCB_Schematic.pdf).

 <p align="center">
 <img src="./Graphics/Readme_Images/Main_PCB_3D.png" alt="Main PCB" width="550"> <br>